JohnMachado11/Who-s-Up-There-/README.md

 .
 Install [Node.js](https://nodejs.org)

 .
-Load the command terminal on your computer.
+Load the command terminal on your computer

 ### Step 1